Sound Off (film)

-Sound Off is a 1952 comedy film featuring several songs, filmed in SuperCinecolor for Columbia Pictures and starring Mickey Rooney.
-The film was shot in August 1951.
+Sound Off is a 1952 American comedy film directed by Richard Quine and starring Mickey Rooney, Anne James, John Archer and Gordon Jones.
+The film was shot in August 1951 in SuperCinecolor for Columbia Pictures.

 This was the first of a three-picture contract between Rooney and producer Jonie Taps for Columbia, in which Rooney was paid $75,000 for each picture.
 It is also the first collaboration between Richard Quine, Blake Edwards and Dick Crockett.
-The same team next collaborated with Rooney in the Navy in All Ashore made the following year.
-The three worked together again on Rooney's television series The Mickey Rooney Show/Hey, Mulligan in 1954–55.
+The same team next collaborated with Rooney in the Navy film All Ashore made the following year.
+The three worked together again on Rooney's television series The Mickey Rooney Show/Hey Mulligan in 1954–55.
 Their final film in the Columbia contract was the black and white crime drama Drive a Crooked Road.

 The film's title comes from the military cadence by Willie Lee Duckworth that was a major 1951 chart hit for Vaughn Monroe.

 Plot

-An obnoxious nightclub comedian at Ciro's is drafted into the U.S. Army during the Korean War.
-At his arrival at his basic training he meets a WAC Lieutenant and romantically pursues her.
-His activities irritate his drill sergeant and the entire army when he goes AWOL (Absent Without Official Leave) for her.
-He is imprisoned and sentenced to thirty days hard labour that turns him into a soldier.
-Then he is shipped overseas to join the Special Services.
+Obnoxious nightclub comedian at Ciro's Mike Donnelly is drafted into the U.S. Army during the Korean War.
+At his arrival at basic training, he meets WAC Lieutenant Colleen Rafferty and romantically pursues her.
+His activities irritate his drill sergeant Major Crockett and the entire army when he goes AWOL (Absent Without Official Leave) for her.
+He is imprisoned and sentenced to thirty days hard labor that turns him into a soldier.
+Then, he is shipped overseas to join the Special Services.